40 Best Things to Do on Hawaiʻi Island (The Big Island)

 The following list is written in no particular order of best or worst, but more importantly, I talk about what NOT to do at the end, such as how to keep your car from getting broken into.
 Don’t skip over the end!

-On a different note, when I wrote about Maui, I talked about how big the island was in terms of driving, and while the Island of Hawaiʻi may be much bigger, the roads on the Big Island are significantly less windy.
+On a different note, when I wrote about Maui, I talked about how big the island was in terms of driving, and while the Island of Hawaiʻi may be much bigger in terms of size, the roads on the Big Island are significantly less windy.

 In addition, be aware that Hawaiʻi Volcanoes National Park collects entrance fees, but you can save time when you arrive by purchasing your National Park pass, along with your other outdoor gear, at REI before traveling to the park!